Jorhat district: Demographics

 Main Assamese communities in the district are Tea tribes (Adivasi), Ahom, Chutia, Sonowal Kacharis, Thengal Kachari.

 Religion

-Hindus are 842,520 which is 91.09% of the population.
-Muslims are 54,092 which is 5.85% of the population and Christians are 20,796 which is 2.25% of the population.
+Hindus are 842,520 (91.09%) of the population.
+Muslims are 54,092 (5.85%) and Christians are 20,796 (2.25%) of the population.

 Languages

 At the time of the 2011 census, 88.65% of the population spoke Assamese, 3.77% Bengali, 3.04% Hindi and 1.63% Mising as their first language.

-A tourist from other parts of India should not face and issue in communicating in Hindi.
-Likewise, for an international tourist communication in English is well understood.

 Culture

 The cultural diversities which prevailed in Jorhat nearly a century ago has inspired the people to participate in cultural activities through the decades and as a result Jorhat has been able to produce many creative writers, musician, actors, historians and journalists, terming Jorhat The Cultural Capital of Assam.